Luck Companies Website

 After doing an audit of the Luck Company's current site's content and user base, we unearthed an additional goal of making Luck Companies philanthropic efforts more transparent.

 Led by each persona's mindset, we developed flow charts to inform our content flow, call to actions, and information architecture.
-Including emotional indicators helps us visualize where the pain points in the flow exist, and design the experience to ensure users are experiencing delight often and for long durations.
+Including emotional indicators helped us visualize where the pain points in the flow exist, and design the experience to ensure users are experiencing delight often and for long durations.

 A technical constraint introduced during this phase was the separation of the job portal and the Luck Companies career page.
 With this in mind, we designed the flow to serve relevant information, like benefits, to the user before they got to the portal, giving the Careers page meaning and help users understand Luck Companies' work culture before making their decision.